 Anafi Cockpitgoggles 3: In flight

 The drone’s range is not affected, though pointing the controller in the optimal direction is somewhat harder – Parrot’s on-screen guidance helps but it’s best to set a short Geofence (as Parrot do by default).

 Tweaking the settings is immediately natural; the battery does deplete while the Anafi hovers while you tweak, but that is true without FPV mode.
 The advantage is that in shielding of the goggles you get a much better impression of the true effect of your manual settings compared to a phone screen in the sun.

 Whether you’re just flying for fun, or getting low/tight action footage, the new Dynamic Horizon effect in Arcade mode very quickly makes you feel like you’re blasting through the landscape like a miniature Luke Skywalker.
 The (easily hidden) on-screen graphics have a hint of targeting scope, too… will it be able to hit that exhaust port?

 Anafi FPV sample video: Making a tight turn round a tree

 Parrot Anafi FPV : Verdict

-The addition of FPV might seem a novelty at first – but because of the economical implementation it is one anyone considering an Anafi can afford to sample, and would be a shame to miss.
-The new Arcade control mode – especially when combined with the swooping ‘Cinematic’ and ‘Racing’ presets – make flying an altogether different experience, which makes it a lot easier to get close to the landscape and fill the 16Gb MicroSD card with some very dramatic 4K video.
+The addition of FPV might seem a novelty at first.
+However, because of the economical implementation, it is something that anyone considering an Anafi can afford to sample – and it would be a shame to miss.
+The new Arcade control mode – especially when combined with the swooping ‘Cinematic’ and ‘Racing’ presets – make flying an altogether different experience, which makes it a lot easier to get close to the landscape and fill the 16Gb microSD card with some very dramatic 4K video.

-The goggles are not without their flaws – extended use would be uncomfortable – and while the case is excellent it’d be nice to have the option to buy the goggles separately .
+The goggles are not without their flaws – extended use would be uncomfortable – and while the case is excellent it would be nice to have the option to buy the goggles separately.